About Ahead Sheep™

 • Color Space: Tap to cycle through the color spaces CMYK, RGB, and CMY.
 This will change the color boxes and the colorful center mark.

-• Export Artwork Button: Tap to export the artwork as an SVG for importing into other programs.
+• Download Artwork Button: Tap to down the artwork as an SVG for importing into other programs.

 Accessibility Tool